-- WHEREAS, The Successor Agency is also known as the Office of Community Investment and Infrastructure and the Successor Agency Commission is also known as the Commission on Community Investment and Infrastructure; and, - WHEREAS.
-In September of 2015, the California legislature adopted Senate Bill No. 107 (Stats.
+- WHEREAS, The Successor Agency is also known as the Office of Community Investment and Infrastructure and its commission is also known as the Commission on Community Investment and Infrastructure; and, - WHEREAS, In September of 2015, the California legislature adopted Senate Bill No. 107 (Stats.
 2015, ch.
-325, § 9, codified at Cal.
-Health & Safety Code § 34177.7) ("SB 107"), further amending the Redevelopment Dissolution Law and providing that the Successor Agency has the authority, with approval of the Oversight Board and the Department of Finance, to issue bonds for certain purposes, including the funding of affordable housing required by the following agreements (collectively referred to herein as the "Affordable Housing Obligations"): (i) the Disposition and Development Agreement for Hunters Point Shipyard Phase 1 dated as of December 2, 2003 between Lennar/BVHP, LLC, a California limited liability company doing business as Lennar/BVHP Partners, as succeeded by HPS Development Co., L.P., and the Former Redevelopment Agency, as succeeded by the Successor Agency, as heretofore amended and as hereafter may be amended; (ii) the Disposition and Development Agreement (Candlestick Point and Phase 2 of the Hunters Point Shipyard), dated for reference purposes only as of June 3, 2010, between CP Development Co.
-LP, and the Former Redevelopment Agency, as succeeded by the Successor Agency, as heretofore amended and as hereafter may be amended; (iii) the Mission Bay North Owner Participation Agreement entered into as of November 16, 1998, as heretofore amended and as hereafter may be amended; (iv) the Mission Bay South Owner Participation Agreement entered into as of November 16, 1998, as heretofore amended and as hereafter may be amended; and (v) the Transbay Implementation Agreement (as defined below) (Section 34177.7(a)(1)(A) of the Code); and,
+325, § 9, codified at Section 34177.7 of the Code) ("SB 107"), further amending the Redevelopment Dissolution Law and providing that the Successor Agency has the authority, with approval of the Oversight Board and the Department of Finance, to issue bonds or incur other indebtedness for certain purposes; and, - WHEREAS, SB 107 was signed by the Governor of the State on September 22, 2015 and became effective immediately on such date; and, - WHEREAS, Section 34177.7(a)(1)(A) of the of the Code provides that the Successor Agency may, subject to the approval of the Oversight Board and the California Department of Finance, issue bonds or incur other indebtedness to finance the affordable housing required by the following agreements (collectively referred to herein as the "Affordable Housing Obligations"): (i) the Disposition and Development Agreement for Hunters Point Shipyard Phase 1 dated as of December 2, 2003, between Lennar/BVHP, LLC, a California limited liability company doing business as Lennar/BVHP Partners, as succeeded by HPS Development Co., L.P., and the Former Redevelopment Agency, as succeeded by the Successor Agency, as heretofore amended and as hereafter may be amended; (ii) the Disposition and Development Agreement (Candlestick Point and Phase 2 of the Hunters Point Shipyard), dated for reference purposes only as of June 3, 2010, between CP Development Co.
+LP, and the Former Redevelopment Agency, as succeeded by the Successor Agency, as heretofore amended and as hereafter may be amended; (iii) the Mission Bay North Owner Participation Agreement entered into as of November 16, 1998, between the Former Redevelopment Agency, as succeeded by the Successor Agency, and Catellus Development Corporation, a Delaware corporation, as succeeded by FOCIL-MB, LLC, a Delaware limited liability company, as heretofore amended and as hereafter may be amended; (iv) the Mission Bay South Owner Participation Agreement entered into as of November 16, 1998, between the Former Redevelopment Agency, as succeeded by the Successor Agency, and Catellus Development Corporation, a Delaware corporation, as succeeded by FOCIL-MB, LLC, a Delaware limited liability company, as heretofore amended and as hereafter may be amended; and (v) the Transbay Implementation Agreement (as defined below); and,